Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: The Design of CARE

 The front end has two views, one for the support seeker and one for the peer counselor.
 The view for the peer counselor is given in Figure \ref{fig:front_end}.
 The UI contains the four major components to replicate a chat environment like 7 Cups.
 These components are the chat information toolbar on the top, the chat window, the collapsible panel for suggestions and responses generated by \texttt{CARE}, and the text input box.
 The support seeker view of the platform is the same as the peer counselor view except for the absence of the collapsible panel.
-Feedback on the interface was obtained by working with domain users from the 7 Cups platform to simulate the look and feel of the platform.
-Key features added from the iterative development design through user feedback are (1) \emph{a user is typing} indicator, and (2) the option to hide the tool window.
+Verbal feedback on the interface was obtained by working with counselors from 7 Cups to simulate the look and feel of the platform.
+For instance, based on insights from domain users, we have introduced several features: (1) an indicator of ``\emph{a user is typing}'', and (2) the option for users to hide the tool window.
 When a peer counselor clicks on one of the potential responses in the tool, the text input box gets populated with the response.
 The peer counselor can then choose to modify the response before sending it.

-\subsubsection{Logging of peer counselor actions}
+\subsubsection{Logging of Peer Counselor Actions}

-We log\footnote{During the user studies, we ask for written consent from the participants before doing so. } peer counselor actions on the suggested responses to understand the impact of our tool in chats.
+We log\footnote{We log all data with written user consent.} peer counselor actions on the suggested responses to understand the impact of our tool in chats.
 For each utterance, we log the \texttt{CARE} suggestions, the peer counselor's click (choice) in the suggested responses, the peer counselor's click to show and hide the collapsible panel, and the final peer counselor response.
 We use these logs for our subsequent quantitative evaluation.